I am a Professor of Politics at the University of Manchester.

 I also currently co-edit a book series on War, Conflict, and Ethics for Routledge.
 Please feel free to contact me with book ideas.

 I gained my PhD from Newcastle University in 2006.
 From 2007-2009, I was a Senior Lecturer in International Relations at the University of the West of England, Bristol.
 I joined Manchester in 2009 and was promoted to full professor in 2014.
-I am currently Director of Research for Politics, the Politics REF coordinator, and serve on the Politics Leadership Team.
+I am currently the Politics REF coordinator and serve on the Governing Council of the ISA.
 I am also a long-suffering Leyton Orient fan.

 I am willing and keen to supervise PhD students in my areas of interest.